 (Optional) To set the dashboard as your landing page, click More Options > Set as Landing Page.

-Steps that describe how to create a reportlet.
-Once you create a reportlet, it is available to display in a dashboard.
+After you create a reportlet, it is available to display in a dashboard.

 Run a report.